A terroir offering extraordinary variety in the heart of the Médoc

 Sauvignon.
 The geographic situation of Château Mauvesin Barton means it enjoys

-a continental climate, bringing optimal quality for grape growing.
+an oceanic climate, bringing optimal quality for grape growing.

 The Moulis-en-Médoc appellation nestles between Margaux and Saint-Julien, a little off the famous châteaux road.
 Taking advantage of being slightly distanced in this way, Moulis has developed its own identity and this personality can be found in the wines.